VISIT THIS PRODUCER'S WEBSITE

-Owner Bios: Populis Wine is a collective effort among the three friends, producing wines that are fun and straight-up crushable.
-These three friends own and operate a grape growing and winemaking cooperative where they share all of the work, expenses, profits and fun.
-The collective was born when everyone returned to California from apprenticeships abroad and realized that there was/is a huge void to fill when it comes to finding wines made naturally from organically grown grapes.
+About the Owners Populis Wine is a collective effort between two friends producing wines that are fun and straight-up crushable.
+The collective was born when Shaunt and Diego returned to California from apprenticeships abroad and realized that there was/is a huge void to fill when it comes to finding USA wines made naturally from organically grown grapes.
 California is known for its healthy and progressive food and farming scene—it’s about time that the wines followed suit!

 Diego Roig: Diego was practically born with a glass of wine in his hands.
 Raised in California by a family of grape growers and winemakers (with roots dating prior to Prohibition), it was not uncommon to hear him ask for wine (watered back, of course!) at the dinner table.
 His parents regularly obliged and a career in the wine industry was born.
 Fast forward to now, and he has had the opportunity to learn from Bob Cabral (Williams-Selyem), Vanessa Wong (Peay Vineyards), Andy Walker (UC Davis), Kevin Fontaine (Charles Joguet, Chinon, France), Colin Ross (Seresin, Marlborough, NZ), Didier Barral (Domaine Léon Barral, Faugères, France), Giusto Occhipinti (COS, Sicily) and Philippe Valette (Domaine Valette, Macon, Burgundy), among others.
 These experiences and countless days spent tending vineyards and tasting wines from all over the world (this time, sans water) have helped shape his belief that the best wines come from soils and vineyards farmed without synthetic chemicals and with the utmost respect paid to nature.
 Furthermore, grapes grown in these vineyards have no need for commercial yeast strains or chemical additives to manipulate flavor other than the smallest amount of sulfur to protect them during bottling, ensuring the truest expression of place and time.